krzemienski/awesome-from-stars/README.md

 * [OpenGVLab/InternVideo](https://github.com/OpenGVLab/InternVideo): Video Foundation Models & Data for Multimodal Understanding
 * [okikio/inthistweet](https://github.com/okikio/inthistweet): ✨ Futuristic ✨ twitter image, gif and video downloader.
 Enter a Tweet URL, click search, and download the image/videos in it.
 * [bobbyiliev/introduction-to-bash-scripting](https://github.com/bobbyiliev/introduction-to-bash-scripting): Free Introduction to Bash Scripting eBook
+* [iv-org/invidious](https://github.com/iv-org/invidious): Invidious is an alternative front-end to YouTube
 * [invoke-ai/InvokeAI](https://github.com/invoke-ai/InvokeAI): InvokeAI is a leading creative engine for Stable Diffusion models, empowering professionals, artists, and enthusiasts to generate and create visual media using the latest AI-driven technologies.
 The solution offers an industry leading WebUI, supports terminal use through a CLI, and serves as the foundation for multiple commercial products.
 * [iobroker-community-adapters/ioBroker.fakeroku](https://github.com/iobroker-community-adapters/ioBroker.fakeroku): ioBroker.fakeroku
 * [dennisreimann/ioctocat](https://github.com/dennisreimann/ioctocat): iOctocat v1 - GitHub for iOS (works on the iPhone, iPad, and iPod Touch)